 Electricity Pakistan will become Pakistan premier exhibition for Energy, Storage and Power industry.
 It is a dedicated platform for manufacturers, suppliers, distributors, users and energy storage solutions providers.
-The inaugural edition will takes place at Lahore Expo Centre from 15 – 17 March 2019.

 Participants from governments, utilities, independent energy producers, energy storage products manufacturers, consulting companies, associate as well as other related sectors are invited to discuss applications, opportunities and challenges for energy, storage and power sector.